segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 The data lakes:

 - **Are fast and efficient**: All data is sent to S3 in [Parquet format](https://parquet.apache.org/) for easy read access.
-- **Organize data in logical structures**: All data is partitioned by source, event type, date and hour to allow you to query a narrow scope of data.
-This also provides Tracks and Events tables similar to the ones that you get in Segment Warehouses.
+- **Organize data in logical structures**: All data is partitioned by source, event type, date and hour to allow you to query a narrower scope of data, and provides the same 'events' tables that you are familiar with from Segment's warehouse product.
 - **Accessible data structure**: The data structure is ingested by [Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html) so all of your tools can access specific pieces of data, giving you flexibility to build on top of the raw data set.

 From here you can connect many tools to analyze the data - Athena, Spectrum, Databricks, EMR.